JacksonKolb/ChessWithUnity/README.md

 # ChessWithUnity
-Chess With Unity is a multiplayer chess game that utilizes the unity engine for graphics.
+ChessWithUnity is a multiplayer chess game that utilizes the Unity engine for graphics.

 ## Contributers
 @jacksonkolb94

-@maxdmorrison6
+@MaxMorrison6

-@fa-ez amin
+@BiggusDickus420

 # Team Agreement
 This section is intended to document the process that we've all agreed to.